 Depending on your business model and what you have access to, you can use data from several sources to fuel your marketing programs.
 For example, data can come from audience research, website data, primary research, or media insights.

 The next step is to brainstorm potential themes, topics, and narratives.
 A mind map can be a helpful tool for this stage, as it allows for the free-flowing association between concepts, ideas, and audiences.
 Once a list of potential topics has been generated, evaluating each in terms of feasibility and impact is essential.
 Which statements are most likely to resonate with the target audience?
 Which ones are most likely to lead to conversions?
 By answering these questions, you can develop a clear direction on where you want to go and the stories you want to tell across the digital ecosystem.
 It’s a best practice to pressure test these ideas across audience data.

 While I breezed through this portion of content operations, I didn’t want to minimize the importance of the brand narrative.
 The data-driven, well-positioned narrative, message, and unique story are the factor that will differentiate you from your competitors.

 Once you have the idea, consider the delivery and the assets you’ll need to produce content.
 You’ll have to think about the script, length, clips, and on-screen talent if it’s a video.
 You’ll also have to think through your YouTube strategy and how you want to publish natively on social media platforms.

-If it’s long-form content like an article or blog post, you’ll have to determine the word count, what level of detail to go into, the headline, and the tone of voice.
+If it’s long-form content like an article or blog post, you’ll have to determine the word count, what level of detail to go into, the headline, and the brand voice.
 You’ll also want to ensure that it’s optimized for SEO and includes internal linking, the meta tags (H1 tags, Alt tags, etc.), and the social content you will use to promote the article.